 The term ‘other bodily fluids’ and ‘other potentially infectious materials’ refer to semen, vaginal secretions, cerebral spinal fluid, plural fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, and any other body fluid that is visibly contaminated with blood, as well as any fixed tissue or organ (other than intact skin) from a human (living or dead).

 The Health Center is located in Scanlon Hall.
 Graduate students are not eligible to use the Health Center on campus, but the Center will assist/direct students to appropriate medical facilities.
 The Counseling Center is located in Lammers Hall and will refer the students to appropriate resources that are available.
-The Physician Assistant Faculty will not function or substitute as a medical provider for physician assistant students.

 The technical standards for admission and graduation of the Westfield State University Physician Assistant Studies Program are stated below and contained within the Student Handbook linked to at the top of the page.
 Westfield State University and the Physician Assistant Program are committed to meeting the special needs of students within established legal and institutional guidelines.
 However, the integrity of the medical curriculum and the required mental and physical capabilities to fulfill the obligation of that education must be sustained.